-The actuarial assumptions used in the December 31, 2021, Plan valuations were based on the results of an actuarial experience study for the period covering January 1, 2014 through December 31, 2018.
+The actuarial assumptions used in the December 31, 2022, Plan valuations were based on the results of an actuarial experience study for the period covering January 1, 2014 through December 31, 2018.

-The net pension liability for both Plans were measured as of December 31, 2021.
-Because the beginning and end of year total pension liabilities are based upon the same actuarial valuation dates, there is no difference between expected and actual experiences reported in 2021.
-The beginning of the year total pension liabilities are based upon the January 1, 2021, actuarial valuation, with liabilities measured at December 31, 2020.
-The end of year total pension liabilities is based upon the January 1, 2021, actuarial valuation, with liabilities measured at valuation.
+The net pension liability for both Plans were measured as of December 31, 2022.
+Because the beginning and end of year total pension liabilities are based upon different actuarial valuation dates, there is a difference between expected and actual experiences reported in 2022.
+The beginning of the year total pension assets are based upon the January 1, 2021, actuarial valuation.
+The end of year total pension liabilities is based upon the January 1, 2023, actuarial valuation.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of inflation) are developed for each major asset class, for the portfolio as a whole, and at different levels of probability or confidence.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The best estimates of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocation as of December 31, 2021 are summarized as follows:
+The best estimates of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocation as of December 31, 2022 are summarized as follows: